GyverLibs/FastBot/README_EN.md

 - v2.7: Added sending stickers
 - v2.8: Removed extra serial output, GMT can be in minutes
 - v2.9: Parsing bug fixed, parsing speeded up, formatted time output added, last name and message time added
+- v2.10: Added functions for changing the name and description of the chat, pinning and unpinning messages.
+Removed edit/deleteMessageID, editMenuID

 <a id="feedback"></a>
 ## Bugs and feedback